· 4 min read

 • Relationship strain

-Ask for written information about side effects.
-You won't remember everything discussed in the appointment.
+Important: Ask for written information about side effects.
+You won’t remember everything discussed in the appointment.

-Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
+Medical disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult with qualified healthcare providers about your specific diagnosis and treatment options.